 How to Rise to the Top | SEO for Your Small Business

 Search Engine Optimization for the Technical Communicator

+Written by: Stacey Ailie | Edited by: Langdon Tower | Produced by: Genna Daniel

 SEO for a successful business

 Small businesses thrive when customers can discover them online and purchase their goods or services.
 The most common way customers will find your business is through a search engine.
 As a technical writer, you can help your employer or client use search engine optimization (SEO) to achieve their business goals.
 This blog will help you find success for your small business client or employer, using SEO.